 Just about 15% of women were able to say they always had an orgasm during sex.
 But some managed to find it afterwards: 42.9% of women said they sometimes got there themselves after sex was over, and 59.9% of women have resorted to just faking it at times.

 Of course, we won’t leave you without some orgasm tips and tricks from experienced women and men.
 You are capable of achieving an orgasm; there just might be a few things you need to consider or practise.

 When women did experience an orgasm, 36.1% said it happened due to vaginal and clitoral stimulation.
 However, while 59.5% of men reported orgasming from vaginal penetration alone, only 12.4% of women were able to say the same.
-Oral sex, hands and toys also worked to get another 9.6%, 8.6% and 1.6% of women to orgasm, respectively.
+Oral sex, hands/fingers and sex toys also worked to get another 9.6%, 8.6% and 1.6% of women to orgasm, respectively.

 If you’re looking to tell if your partner has really had an orgasm, psychologists recommend thinking of your own orgasms and not the signs you may see in pornography.
 And if you have to ask, it’s likely your partner hasn’t climaxed.

 We also found there was little-to-no need to think outside the box in terms of sex positions.
 Thirty per cent of orgasming women said the Cowgirl position (or girl on top) worked just fine, and another 25.1% said they could get off with Missionary.
 Something more complex like the Wheelbarrow sex position was only preferred by 0.9% of the women surveyed.